+County efforts to prevent fraud and abuse have been limited in recent years.
 In Wisconsin, government-funded health care is available to individuals who meet the financial and non-financial criteria of:

-Eligibility requirements vary among midwestern states. the federal Medical Assistance program for low-income elderly, blind, and disabled individuals;

-Worker errors led to inappropriate eligibility decisions in some instances. family Medical Assistance, which is available for pregnant women and children under the age of 19 and their parents or caretaker relatives; and

-Some applicants were inappropriately denied Medical Assistance coverage.
-BadgerCare, a separate component of the Medical Assistance program that was implemented in July 1999 to provide health insurance for low-income working families.
+- the federal Medical Assistance program for low-income elderly, blind, and disabled individuals; - family Medical Assistance, which is available for pregnant women and children under the age of 19 and their parents or caretaker relatives; and - BadgerCare, a separate component of the Medical Assistance program that was implemented in July 1999 to provide health insurance for low-income working families.

-County efforts to prevent fraud and abuse have been limited in recent years.
 The Department of Health and Family Services (DHFS) administers Wisconsin's Medical Assistance program, while county and tribal agencies determine eligibility and provide case management services.
 In fiscal year (FY) 2004-05, the program's budget is \$4.3 billion: 60.7 percent of these costs are federally funded; the remaining 39.3 percent is funded with general purpose revenue (GPR), segregated fund revenue, and program revenue.